 - Dear [Name of Department for Which You’re Applying]

 - Dear [Whatever This Company Calls Their Recruiting Team or Department]

 Cover Letter Opening – Introduction

-The first paragraph is your formal introduction with a strong opening that makes clear why you’re the right person for the job and why you want to job.
-In the body of your introduction, include who you are, why you are writing and mention the job title you’re applying for.
+The first paragraph is your formal introduction with a strong opening that clarifies why you’re the right person and why you want the job.
+In the body of your introduction, include who you are, why you are writing, and mention the job title you’re applying for.

 If you’ve met the person who is going to be reading your letter, it is a good idea to remind them about your encounter, or if you know other people in the organization, you can mention that you’ve networked with them.
 You can use this paragraph to compel the reader to keep reading—you want them to want to know more.